ppizarror/pygame-menu/docs/index.rst

 Widgets API
 ===========

+A menu is in fact a list of widgets arranged on a same surface.
+Each :py:mod:`pygameMenu` widget and its behaviors are defined in a class:

-Each widget is an class that can be inserted in a menu.
-However they could be used has it to design custom menu layout.
+For advanced programers, those classes can be used to design custom menu or window.

+Have a look to :py:mod:`pygameMenu.examples.scroll_bar.py` for instance.
+It show how to use the :py:class:`pygameMenu.widgets.ScrollBar` class to display large custom surface.

 .. toctree::
    :maxdepth: 2